 Instructions

-1. On medium heat, in a medium stock pot or pan, add 1 tbsp of neutral oil and saute pickled veggies.
+• On medium-high heat, in a medium stock pot, add ½ tbsp of neutral oil and saute pickled veggies (reserve the brine, see Note 1).
 Toss for 2 minutes, and transfer to a bowl.

-2. To the same pan, add 1/2 tsp of oil and saute garlic until aromatic.
-Add tomatoes cut side down and sear for 2-3 minutes until skin curls.
+• To the same pot on medium-high heat, add ½ tsp of oil and saute garlic until aromatic.
+Add tomatoes cut side down and sear for 2-3 minutes until the skin curls.
 Flip and sear for another 2 minutes.
-Add water, fish, sauteed pickled veggies, fish sauce and chicken powder.
-Simmer for 5 minutes.